CRS Calculator

 How CRS Calculator Works

-Canadian Immigration system calculate the CRS score of candidates by using the information they provide while creating their profiles in the pool.
+Canadian Immigration system calculate the Express Entry Points of candidates by using the information they provide while creating their profiles in the pool.
 Points are awarded to the Express Entry profile of candidates based on these factors:

 • Core Human Capital factors